-The device with an integrated 2D imager has the following features:
+The device with a 2D imager has the following features:

-- Omnidirectional reading of a variety of barcode symbologies, including the most popular linear, postal, PDF417, Digimarc, and 2D matrix code types. - The ability to capture and download images to a host for a variety of imaging applications. - · Advanced intuitive laser aiming cross-hair and dot aiming for easy point-and-shoot operation.
+- Omnidirectional reading of a variety of bar code symbologies, including the most popular linear, postal, PDF417, and 2D matrix code types. - Advanced intuitive laser aiming cross-hair and dot aiming for easy point-and-shoot operation.